A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The family of orthogonal polynomial sequences

 \section{The family of orthogonal polynomial sequences}

 In this section we study the polynomial sequences obtained when the sequences $ h_k$ and $x_k$ satisfy a particular type of linear difference equation of third order and $g_k$ satisfies a linear difference equation of fifth order related with the equation satisfied by $ h_k$ and $x_k$.
-We will show that choosing appropriate initial values for the sequence $g_k$ the matrix $L$ becomes tridiagonal and the polynomial sequence $\{u_k(t): k \ge 0\}$ becomes orthogonal.
+We will show that choosing appropriate initial values for the sequence $g_k$ the matrix $L$ becomes tridiagonal and thus the polynomial sequence $\{u_k(t): k \ge 0\}$ satisfies a three-term recurrence relation.

 Let $z$ be a complex number and consider the difference equation